TITLE 77: PUBLIC HEALTH

 staff or licensed prescriber

-8) The consultant pharmacist shall check the controlled substances portions of emergency medication kits at least monthly and so document on the outside of each kit.
+8) The consultant pharmacist shall check the controlled substances portions of emergency medication kits at least monthly and document each check on the outside of each kit.

 l) Oxygen may be administered in a facility.
-The oxygen supply shall be stored and handled in accordance with the National Fire Protection Association Standard No. 99: Standard for Health Care Facilities (2002, no later amendments or editions included) for nonflammable medical gas systems.
-The facility shall comply with directions for use of oxygen systems as established by the manufacturer and the applicable provisions of the NFPA Life Safety Code (see Section 300.340) and NFPA 99.
+The oxygen supply shall be stored and handled in accordance with NFPA 99 for nonflammable medical gas systems.
+The facility shall comply with directions for use of oxygen systems as established by the manufacturer and the applicable provisions of NFPA 101.

 1) Facilities shall store medical grade products separately from industrial grade products.
 The storage area for medical grade products shall be well defined with one area for receiving full medical gas vessels and another for storing empty vessels.